aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 scenario or configuration of a system, and (2) _checked_ to see whether the model satisfies a desired property.

-Despite above similarities, agile modeling differs from agile programming in one key respect.
-Although we'll be running tests, we actually won't be writing any.
+Despite the above similarities, agile modeling differs from agile programming in one key respect: Although we'll be running tests, we actually won't be writing any.
 Alloy's analyzer generates test cases automatically, and all that needs to be provided is the property to be checked.
 Needless to say, this saves a lot of trouble (and text).
 The